 - HON or other department prefix 408 Field Work Experience, 485 Undergraduate Research, 486 Advanced Undergraduate Research, 490 Thesis, 497 Independent Study, HON 491C, OR Honors section(s) associated with a major capstone (6 units)

 Students also complete the following:

-- Honors Pathways Requirement: Students are required to participate in five Pathway experiences (a series of non-credit programs or activities from an approved list) by the time they graduate.
+- Honors Explorations Requirement: Students are required to participate in five Explorations experiences (a series of non-credit programs or activities from an approved list) by the time they graduate.
 A minimum of three pathways must be completed prior to the student's third year and are required before taking the advanced Honors seminar

 Honors Course Search.
 Enter the prefix HON in the course subject field to see a list of honors courses.